What do you do for work? What jobs are there that both pay you enough and give you enough flexibility and time off to travel?

 I never deployed.

 Black people get 10% disability if shaving irritates there skin.
 They will literally get a shaving waiver, then not have to shave again, then get out, and then will collect a couple hundred bucks a month.
-How in the fuck is that not "milking the system"?
+How in the frick is that not "milking the system"?

 >the reality is people are lazy and they don't try